cirocosta/docs-tap/scc/authoring-supply-chains.md

   with `Cluster`), so the name of the custom supply chain must be different from the ones the Out of the Box packages provide

-  Currently (TAP 1.1), the following supply chains are provided by the corresponding packages:

-    - ootb-supply-chain-basic:
-      - ClusterSupplyChain/basic-image-to-url
-      - ClusterSupplyChain/source-to-url

-    - ootb-supply-chain-testing
-      - ClusterSupplyChain/testing-image-to-url
-      - ClusterSupplyChain/source-test-to-url

-    - ootb-supply-chain-testing-scanning
-      - ClusterSupplyChain/scanning-image-scan-to-url
-      - ClusterSupplyChain/source-test-scan-to-url

 - **workload selection**: a Workload gets reconciled against a particular supply chain based on a set of selection rules as defined by the supply chains.
 If the rules for the supply chain to match a Workload is ambiguous, the Workload will not make any progress.

 Currently (TAP 1.1), the following selection rules are in place for the supply chains of the corresponding packages:

-    - ootb-supply-chain-basic:
+- _ootb-supply-chain-basic_
-      - ClusterSupplyChain/basic-image-to-url
+  - `ClusterSupplyChain/basic-image-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`
      - `workload.spec.image` field set

-      - ClusterSupplyChain/source-to-url
+  - `ClusterSupplyChain/source-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`

-    - ootb-supply-chain-testing
+- _ootb-supply-chain-testing_
-      - ClusterSupplyChain/testing-image-to-url
+  - `ClusterSupplyChain/testing-image-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`
      - `workload.spec.image` field set
-      - ClusterSupplyChain/source-test-to-url
+  - `ClusterSupplyChain/source-test-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`
      - label `apps.tanzu.vmware.com/has-test: true`

-    - ootb-supply-chain-testing-scanning
+- _ootb-supply-chain-testing-scanning_
-      - ClusterSupplyChain/scanning-image-scan-to-url
+  - `ClusterSupplyChain/scanning-image-scan-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`
      - `workload.spec.image` field set
-      - ClusterSupplyChain/source-test-scan-to-url
+  - `ClusterSupplyChain/source-test-scan-to-url`
      - label `apps.tanzu.vmware.com/workload-type: web`
      - label `apps.tanzu.vmware.com/has-test: true`

 ## Modifying a supplychain from ootb-supply-chain-